edsu/wikicites/README.md

       |newspaper=The Guardian|date=12 October 2004
     }}

-You can see that the JSON object also includes information about the change itself, what article it appears in, etc.
+In addition to the citation information you can see that the JSON object includes information about the change itself, what Wikipedia article the citation appears in, what Wikipedia the article belongs to, who made the edit, etc.

 Develop
 -------